wenxin-c/tp/docs/DeveloperGuide.md

 ```

 ============================================================
-1.What is my purpose in life?
+    1.What is my personality type?
-2.What is my personality type?
+    2.Did I make time for myself this week?
-3.Did I make time for myself this week?
+    3.Am I making time for my social life?
     4.What scares me the most right now?
-5.When is the last time I gave back to others?
+    5.What is something I find inspiring?
 ============================================================

 ```